TomasJohansson/crsTransformations/docs/README.md

         final int epsgSweRef = 3006;
         // alternative to the above hardcoding: use the library "crs-transformation-constants"
         // and constants EpsgNumber.WORLD__WGS_84__4326 and EpsgNumber.SWEDEN__SWEREF99_TM__3006
-        // from the class com.programmerare.crsConstants.constantsByAreaNameNumber.v9_8_9.EpsgNumber
+        // from the Java class com.programmerare.crsConstants.constantsByAreaNameNumber.v10_027.EpsgNumber

         CrsCoordinate centralStockholmWgs84 = CrsCoordinateFactory.latLon(59.330231, 18.059196, epsgWgs84);